Executive Summary -

 Barclays appears to be taking the route of Capital One whereby they are explicitly targeted people with different credit scores with the same card.
 But the interest rates vary depending on one's credit.
 This is in huge contrast to most card issuers, where a specific card is targeted at a certain market segment (many times based on credit score).

 So this version of the card is for those with average credit.
 There are different terms and conditions if you have excellent credit.
 The most notable difference is the interest rate.
 The APR for this card is 24.99% (this is a variable rate tied to prime rate).

 How does this card compare with Capital One Cards targeting people with average credit? - In my review of the version for excellent credit, I did some comparisons with other no annual fee reward cards and found this card to be superior in the sense that you could earn double points on gasoline, grocery and utility spending.
 Many other similar cards only allow you to earn one point for every dollar that you spend (think Citi Thank You cards).

 But I thought that for this version, a better comparison would be with other Capital One cards since they are the other issuer that specifically targets those with "average credit".
 And right off the bat, I would say that this card is superior to all of Cap One's cards.
 Why?
 Because Capital One charges an annual fee for all their "average credit" cards.
 For example, the Capital One "Platinum" Card has an $19 annual fee.
 The Capital One cash rewards comes with a $39 annual fee.
 Their "Classic Platinum" version also has a $39 annual fee.
 Furthermore, none of them pays double points or cash back on any expense category like this card does.
-None of the above mention Capital One cards have 0% balance transfer deals.

 If your credit is not good enough to get higher end cards, this is a good one to start building up your score (Barclays explicitly says that their cards report to all three major credit bureaus) and earning some rewards at the same time without having to pay any annual fees.
 The bonus you have with this card is that you can get access to your FICO scores without having to pay for it.